mvcisback/dfa-identify/README.md

 assert all(not my_dfa.label(x) for x in rejecting)
 ```

-Because words are sequences of arbitrary python objects, the
+Note that example words can be sequences of arbitrary python objects.
+For example, the
-identification problem, with `a` ↦ 0 and `b` ↦ 1, is given below:
+above identification problem, with `a` ↦ 0 and `b` ↦ 'z', is given below:

 ```python